 Self-defense classes preparing Chinatown residents for the rise in violent crimes

-“There was a day I did Martial arts for fun – now it’s survival so I can live,” said Henry Zheng of the Dragon Combat Club.
+“There was a day I did Martial arts for fun – now it’s survival so I can live,” said Henry Zhang of the Dragon Combat Club.

-Zheng and his friend Jon Hu started the Dragon Combat Club – volunteer self-defense classes to prepare people against the rise in violent crimes.
+Zhang and his friend Jon Hu started the Dragon Combat Club – volunteer self-defense classes to prepare people against the rise in violent crimes.
+Classes are taught virtually three days a week.

 “When I’m on the subway when I’m walking home, I just want to be safe,” said Chong Bretillon.